bytebodger/allow/README.md

 Another goal is to eliminate the need for unit tests that only test a function's / method's operation when it receives the "wrong" kind of data.
 By validating that data at runtime, we are ensuring that the internal logic of the function / method is only invoked if it has been supplied with data of the expected type.

+**NOTE:** This library is designed for "vanilla" JS.
+If you are working in a React project, it's recommended to consider using `@toolz/allow-react`, which offers special behavior for evaluating React elements.

 ## Usage

 After installation, import the package: